davidvypark/CoreDataPractice/README.md

 # CoreDataPractice

-Every person has an array of dogs
+Every person has a name and an array of dogs

-every dog has one bone and one dog house
+every dog has a name one bone and one dog house

+bone has a type

+house has a type